ForestKatsch-Archive/icon-a5/README.md

 * Control surface movement
 * Landing gear and floats (do not land on water with gear extended!!!)

-### Not included (but on todo list)

-* Textured exterior
-* Damping on AoA (or more realistic behaviour)
+### On todo list (in order of importance)

+* Complete cockpit controls (there aren't that many controls so this shouldn't take too long)
 * Better FDM (the float/planing transition isn't great)
+* Parachute (for the entire plane)
 * Floats-only version (the real A5 will have this as an option as well)
 * Attitude indicator instead of AoA indicator
-* Fine-tuning of interior materials
-* Complete cockpit controls (there aren't that many controls so this shouldn't take too long)
 * Canopy open/close
-* Parachute (for the entire plane)
+* Textured exterior
 * Side windows
+* Fine-tuning of interior materials
+* Folding wings.
+'Cause it's easy and they look neat.

 ### Not included and low priority

-* Folding wings.
-I mean, what can you do with folding wings?... watch them?
 * Garmin aera 796 GPS unit.
 (Mostly because this will require a full touchscreen device emulator in Nasal...)
 * Unfortunately, Rembrandt.
 My computer isn't fast enough for Rembrandt.

 ## Installation

-### Preferred:
+### Preferred method

     $ git clone https://github.com/forest-ka/icon-a5.git $FG_ROOT/Aircraft/icon-a5